lewis-kori/weather-api/README.md

 This project uses data from a [public weather api](https://www.weatherapi.com/).
 Kindly generate an api key from their dashboard and set it in the `.env` file.
 In case you're having trouble, contact me to set this up.

-make a HTTP request to this endpoint
+make a HTTP get request to this endpoint

    /api/locations/{city}/?days={number_of_days}